netgroup/srv6-mantoo/README.md

 ### Download the VM ###

-A Xubuntu 17.04 virtualbox VM can be downloaded using Vagrant.
+A Xubuntu 17.10 (4.14 kernel) virtualbox VM can be downloaded using Vagrant.
 First, you have to install vagrant from https://www.vagrantup.com/ then you can get your ready-to-go VM as follows:

 - create a new folder, for example call it srv6